 The correlation coefficients were worked out among 14 characters to find out association of seed yield per plant with its components at genotypic (rg) and phenotypic (rp) levels.
 The data given in Table 2 revealed that, in general, the genotypic correlation coefficients were relatively higher than their corresponding phenotypic correlation coefficients.

 In the present study, seed yield per plant was found to be significantly and positively correlated with length of capsule, number of capsules per plant, days to maturity and number of branches per plant at both the genotypic and phenotypic levels.
-Such positive interrelationship between seed yield per plant and these attributes has also been reported in sesame by several researchers.
-The positive genotypic and phenotypic association has been reported for number of branches per plant and number of capsules per plant with seed yield per plant by Manjeet et al. (2019), Navaneetha et al. (2019), Navneet et al. (2019) and Saravanan et al. (2020).
+Such positive interrelationship between seed yield per plant and these attributes had also been reported in sesame by several researchers.
+The positive genotypic and phenotypic association had been reported for number of branches per plant and number of capsules per plant with seed yield per plant by Manjeet et al. (2019), Navaneetha et al. (2019), Navneet et al. (2019) and Saravanan et al. (2020).
 For length of capsule by Shekhawat et al. (2013) and Navneet et al. (2019).
 For days to maturity by Bamrotiya et al. (2016), Lal et al. (2016) and Agrawal et al. (2017).
-Seed yield had negative correlation with 1000-seed weight for this same result was reported by Alake et al. (2010).
+Seed yield had negative correlation with 1000-seed weight which was in accordance with the reports of Alake et al. (2010).

 Table 1: Phenotypic and genotypic coefficients of variation, heritability and genetic advance for various characters in sesame.